abhishekabhi789/Network_Info_for_Tasker/README.md

     - SIM used for data connection

 3. Add New WiFI
-    - Add a new network to the device (For Android Q and above, user approval is required, and won't be listed in saved networks [See why?](https://developer.android.com/about/versions/10/privacy/changes#configure-wifi))
+    - Add a new network to the device <!--(For Android Q and above, user approval is required, and won't be listed in saved networks [See why?](https://developer.android.com/about/versions/10/privacy/changes#configure-wifi))-->

     - Remove a network.
 (Only networks added by the app itself)